 A: Schedule sufficient time so you don't feel rushed, be well-hydrated, don't take medications that would limit your perception of pain or pressure beforehand, if possible.
 Turning off your cell phone will insure a relaxing experience.

 A: If you have a contagious condition, either an illness or skin condition, PLEASE RESCHEDULE for a time when you have recovered.
 I do not have sick days and I am not impervious to illness.
 Spray-on tans will be removed by the oils if they are fresh.
 A fresh sunburn, poison ivy, recent surgery, large abrasions or a large fresh tattoo are also reasons not to get a massage.

 Q: What should I do after a massage?

 A: Don't schedule a work-out or strenuous activity immediately following.
-Muscles will be in a highly relaxed condition and might be susceptible to injury for a few hours or days afterward.
+Muscles will be in a highly relaxed condition and might be susceptible to injury for a few hours.
 Try to take it easy and drink PLENTY of water.
-A nice soak in Epsom Salts will enhance toxin removal and reduce soreness.
-Drinking alcohol afterward is not recommended and will probably produce a hangover with smaller amounts ingested.

 Q: Why do I sometimes feel sore after a massage?